jclarke-arts/are-you-a-robot/README.md

 To use the 'Live Server' extension that will allow you to view your project in the browser you will need to:

-1. Search the marketplace for `Live Server` – a few options will appear but the correct one has over 11+ million downloads.
+1. Search the VSC marketplace for `Live Server` – a few options will appear but the correct one has over 11+ million downloads.
 2. Click the green 'install' button and restart the application (open and close).
 3. Once you have opened the `are-you-a-robot` folder again, select the `index.html` file.
 4. In the bottom right of the screen, select the 'Go Live' button.
 This should automatically open a window in your default browser with your project, ready to go!